Salkantay Trek + Classic Inca Trail – 6 Days

 Explore Peru’s classic hiking trails and the iconic Salkantay to Inca Trail in only six days!
 Join us for a journey of a lifetime full of history, adventure, and beautiful scenery.

-HOW TO BOOK THE SALKANTAY INCA TRAIL 6 DAYS
+INQUIRE ABOUT THE SALKANTAY INCA TRAIL 6 DAYS

-Inca Trail Salkantay Trek 6-Day – Join us for an unforgettable journey through Peru!
+Inca Trail Salkantay Trek 6-Day: Join us for an unforgettable journey through Peru!
 Hike to spectacular viewpoints on the Salkantay & Classic Inca Trails, enjoy traditional Andean cuisine, and learn about local cultures.

 Salkantay Inca Trail 6 Days